 Got myself a big ole empty flat through the Thornes – father and sons estate agents – who became firm friends.
 Andy & Evyn, and Dad Wally.
-I bought a double bed, a couch and a fridge, you don’t need anything else.
+They also helped me buy a double bed, a couch and a fridge, you don’t need anything else.
 I left behind the lovely communal house at 4 Hillside Road in Parktown and a lovely lady SSS the beautiful Fotherby.
 I was all swoon and sigh, but the Pru in her soon sorted me out and made me realise life moves on!

 Kurt once asked me to drive his Merc to Joburg while he flew there.
 I took a young lady pilot with instrument rating along – she was probably going to fly the Bonanza back at night.
 The Merc got tired in the metropolis of Parys and we had to spend the night there while the local mechanics got it back on its feet again.
 A few months earlier the Barclays bank manager in Hillbrow had pressed a credit card on me – a ‘barclaycard’ – over my protestations that I didn’t need it.
-Well, that night I did – I paid for both hotel rooms and the car repair as my first credit card transactions.
+Well, that night I did – I paid for both hotel rooms and the car repair.
+So where someone had their first campari in Benoni, I had my first credit card transactions in Parys.

 Around 1967 – long before my time there – the Welkom manne decided that the Welkom / Johannesburg road was too dangerous to travel on, and learnt to fly.
 Together with his great friends Wally Thorne and Heinie Heiriss, Kurt bought a Cessna 182 Skylane, ZS – DRL and operated the aeroplane in an association known at “HET – Air” – Heinie, Eggmann & Thorne.
 I got this off Barbour & Thorne’s website.